jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 Further information about both the beam model and optimization will be discussed in the following @chap_4.
 Here, only a brief description from a highly superordinate view should be given.
-Instead of performing the optimization with a more computationally intensive #gl_("fem") model, a one-dimensional beam model can be used as a substitute model.
+Instead of performing the optimization with a more computationally intensive #gls("fem") model, a one-dimensional beam model can be used as a substitute model.
-The beam model has a significant disadvantage compared to the #gl_("fem") calculation: accuracy.
+The beam model has a significant disadvantage compared to the #gls("fem") calculation: accuracy.
 However, it has various advantages, including that it can be used on a conventional computer within an optimization procedure.
 Because the beam model represents a one-dimensional model and only sees a force distribution along the span direction, the three-dimensional coordinate vector from the X-Matrix should be converted to a one-dimensional position vector.